n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.lonescaletrigger.md

 The LoneScale trigger node allows you to respond to workflow events in LoneScale and integrate LoneScale with other applications.

-On this page, you'll find a list of operations the Action Network node supports, and links to more resources.
+On this page, you'll find a list of operations the LoneScale node supports, and links to more resources.

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/lonescale/).